hackclub/hackclub/workshops/weather_app/README.md

 </html>
 ```

-Apart from the default `script.js` file, we will also be using [`moment.js`](https://momentjs.com/), a Javascript library to display the date and time of the user.
+Apart from the default `script.js` file, we will also be using [`moment.js`](https://momentjs.com/), a JavaScript library to display the date and time of the user.

 To link external file like `moment.js` we will use [`CDNJS`](https://cdnjs.com/) which is an open-source CDN service powered by Cloudflare.